techscapades/arduino_pro_micro_macro_keyboard/README.md

    do mind the amount of available memory

 # Code and usage:
-Explained in this youtube video:
+Download and unzip both the required_libraries and Explained in this youtube video:

 Dont hesitate to drop me a message if you need additional clarification, I'll get back to you as soon as I am able to.

 # PCB:

+TOP:
 ![topPCB](https://user-images.githubusercontent.com/76870663/133747172-58dd6b49-5fd8-4458-9180-8375bdfa83fc.PNG)

+Bottom:
 ![btmPCB](https://user-images.githubusercontent.com/76870663/133747183-221e5132-7f5a-4eae-aa7a-4d27b3652546.PNG)

 The current PCB uses cherry MX or similar key switches as buttons,